-The Collate option is shown if multiple copies are selected and describes how printed material will be organized.
-For example, if you have a five page document and print multiple copies with collate checked, SavaPage prints pages 1,2,3,4 and 5 in that order and then repeats for each copy.
-However, if collate is unchecked and you print three copies of those same five pages, SavaPage prints pages in this order: 111, 222, 333, 444, 555.
-The icons in the checkbox are a mnemonic of the output when the collate option is (un)checked.
+The Collate option is shown when you print multiple copies and describes how printed material will be organized.
+For example, if you have a five page document and are printing multiple copies with collate enabled, SavaPage prints pages 1,2,3,4 and 5 in that order and then repeats.
+However, if collate is disabled and you print three copies of those same five pages, SavaPage prints pages in this order: 111, 222, 333, 444, and then 555.
+The icons in the checkbox are a mnemonic of the output when the collate option is enabled or disabled.

-- If configuration property webapp.user.proxy-print.collate.show is N, the Collate checkbox is hidden and SavaPage acts as if it was checked. - See Section K.1.1.8, "sheet-collate" [344] on how to specify the collate option as PPD Extension.
+• See Section K.1.1.7, "sheet-collate" [343] on how to specify the collate option as PPD Extension.